-- A faculty or staff member will discuss the violation with the student privately - Documentation of the incident. - A report of the violation to the student's parent or guardian. - A report of the violation to the department supervisor and a written notification of the incident to the student's Vice Principal in Genesis. - A score of "zero" for the assignment.
+- A faculty or staff member will discuss the violation with the student - Documentation of the incident. - A report of the violation to the student's parent or guardian. - A report of the violation to the department supervisor and a written notification of the incident to the student's Vice Principal in Genesis. - A score of "zero" for the assignment.
 The faculty or staff member may require the student to make up the assignment for educational purposes. - This information being kept on file for the duration of the student's career. - Exclusion from National Honor Society. - If a student discovers that another student has violated the Academic Integrity code and does nothing about it, he or she has condoned the violation.

-Various levels of violation may be determined with various levels of consequence imposed as warranted and will be documented as part of the student's disciplinary record.
-Potential consequences are outlined in the student code of conduct and may include removal from such organizations as the National Honor Society and Peer Leaders.
+Various levels of consequence may be imposed as warranted and will be documented as part of the student's disciplinary record.
+Potential consequences are outlined in the student code of conduct and may include removal from organizations as the National Honor Society and Peer Leaders.